bonomani/devmon/README.md

 <!DOCTYPE markdown>
 # Devmon Introduction

-Devmon is an SNMP monitoring tool developed as an open-source project.
+Devmon is an SNMP monitoring tool developed to enhance the SNMP monitoring capabilities of a server running Xymon monitoring software.
 It's designed to efficiently monitor a significant number of devices, providing both graphing and alerting functionalities.

 ![Devmon's Current Overview](devmon_current_status.png)